 Cloud Vulnerability DB

-The vulnerability stems from the use of a 2-argument open function in the LoadFile functionality, which can allow existing files to be modified or truncated unintentionally.
-The issue occurs when untrusted filenames are processed, particularly when a filename contains special characters like '>' that can be interpreted as file operation modes.
-The vulnerability has been assigned a CVSS v3.1 base score of 9.1 (CRITICAL) with vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:N (NVD).
+The vulnerability stems from the use of a 2-argument open function in the LoadFile functionality of YAML-LibYAML.
+When processing untrusted filenames, especially those containing special characters like '>', the function can allow existing files to be modified or truncated unintentionally.
+The vulnerability has been assigned a CVSS vector string of CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:N (NVD, Wiz Report).

 The vulnerability has been fixed in YAML-LibYAML version 0.903.0 by implementing a 3-argument form of the open function.
-Users are recommended to upgrade to this version or later.
+Users are strongly recommended to upgrade to this version or later.
 Additionally, it is recommended to validate and sanitize untrusted filenames before processing them (GitHub PR).

 Source: This report was generated using AI